leggedrobotics/open3d_slam/open3d_catkin/README.md

 catkin build open3d_catkin
 ```
 The 3 compilation options are chosen automatically in the following order:
 1. open3d is installed locally and the *$Open3D_DIR* environment variable is pointing to the installation location.
 The success of this is indicated through the message *INFO: Found manually set path to Open3D.
-Using version located at (some user specified location)*.
+Using version located at (some user-specified location)*.
 _
 2. open3d is installed globally.
 Both of these options should compile within a few seconds.